U.S. Immigrant Visa

 Neither is the immigration process a one-size-fits-all proposition.
 Each visa program has its own rules, regulations, and processes.
 Some processes can take a few weeks; others could take years to complete.

 Regardless, whichever path they recommend for you, the Immigration Attorney’s importance has just begun.
 He or she knows what forms and documents you are required to submit and how to ensure that they are all submitted accurately, completely, and on time.

-The Immigration Attorneys in American Corporate Services Law Offices in San Francisco, San Diego, Sacramento, and San Jose can assist you in the collection and preparation of all necessary documents and are willing to accompany you at all stages of obtaining a visa.
+The Immigration Attorneys in ACS Law Offices in San Francisco, San Diego, Sacramento, and San Jose can assist you in the collection and preparation of all necessary documents and are willing to accompany you at all stages of obtaining a visa.
 Our Immigration Attorneys are also available to provide an expert assessment of any petition for an immigration visa prepared by another person – even another attorney – to exclude the possibility of its rejection.